- The Scholar

 Show your support by liking and following our Facebook and Twitter pages, then tell others to do the same.
 And by sharing our posts, you’ll be giving valuable scholarship advice to the students in your life.

 We also invite you to volunteer at the local or national level.
-Contact the national office (800-279-2083) or find your local Dollars for Scholars chapter here.
+Contact the national office (800-279-2083) or find your local Dollars for Scholars affiliate here.
 Our volunteers come together in communities across America to work on behalf of local students – and they’re always looking for more help!

 Finally, your monetary gift makes a huge